Which city is cheaper, Colorado Springs or Dallas?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both Dallas and Colorado Springs.
-Furthermore, the family-friendly experiences are the main draw to Colorado Springs this time of year.
+The summer months attract visitors to Dallas because of the city activities and the family-friendly experiences.
+Furthermore, the hiking, the small town charm, and the family-friendly experiences are the main draw to Colorado Springs this time of year.

 In July, Dallas is generally a little warmer than Colorado Springs.
-Temperatures in Dallas average around 88°F (31°C), and Colorado Springs stays around 71°F (22°C).
+Daily temperatures in Dallas average around 88°F (31°C), and Colorado Springs fluctuates around 71°F (22°C).

 In July, Dallas usually receives less rain than Colorado Springs.
 Dallas gets 2.4 inches (60 mm) of rain, while Colorado Springs receives 2.9 inches (73 mm) of rain each month for the summer.

 The autumn brings many poeple to Dallas as well as Colorado Springs.
-Additionally, many travelers come to Colorado Springs for the natural beauty of the area.
+The city's sights and attractions and the shopping scene are the main draw to Dallas this time of year.
+Additionally, many travelers come to Colorado Springs for the hiking trails, the small town atmosphere, and the natural beauty of the area.

 Dallas is much warmer than Colorado Springs in the autumn.
-The temperature in Dallas is usually 69°F (21°C) in October, and Colorado Springs stays around 48°F (9°C).
+The daily temperature in Dallas averages around 69°F (21°C) in October, and Colorado Springs fluctuates around 48°F (9°C).

 Dallas usually gets more rain in October than Colorado Springs.
 Dallas gets 3.9 inches (98 mm) of rain, while Colorado Springs receives 0.7 inches (17 mm) of rain this time of the year.

 Both Colorado Springs and Dallas are popular destinations to visit in the winter with plenty of activities.
-Also, many visitors come to Colorado Springs in the winter for the skiing.
+Many travelers come to Dallas for the museums, the shopping scene, and the cuisine.
+Also, many visitors come to Colorado Springs in the winter for the skiing, the museums, and the cuisine.

 Colorado Springs can get quite cold in the winter.
 In the winter, Dallas is much warmer than Colorado Springs.
-Typically, the winter temperatures in Dallas in January are around 46°F (8°C), and Colorado Springs is about 26°F (-3°C).
+Typically, the winter temperatures in Dallas in January average around 46°F (8°C), and Colorado Springs averages at about 26°F (-3°C).

 In January, Dallas usually receives more rain than Colorado Springs.
 Dallas gets 1.8 inches (45 mm) of rain, while Colorado Springs receives 0.3 inches (8 mm) of rain each month for the winter.

 Both Colorado Springs and Dallas during the spring are popular places to visit.
-Also, most visitors come to Colorado Springs for the natural beauty during these months.
+Many visitors come to Dallas in the spring for the activities around the city.
+Also, most visitors come to Colorado Springs for the small town charm and the natural beauty during these months.

 In April, Dallas is generally much warmer than Colorado Springs.
-Temperatures in Dallas average around 68°F (20°C), and Colorado Springs stays around 45°F (7°C).
+Daily temperatures in Dallas average around 68°F (20°C), and Colorado Springs fluctuates around 45°F (7°C).

 Dallas usually gets more rain in April than Colorado Springs.
 Dallas gets 3.9 inches (98 mm) of rain, while Colorado Springs receives 1.1 inches (27 mm) of rain this time of the year.